radian3/radian3/notes/optimalClubHouseStrategy.md

 ## Optimal strategy for men on clubhouse to learn how to treat women better

-This is an article written by a man with the intent of helping other men on clubhouse by providing the optimal strategy for learning how to treat women better.
+You know the saying about fishing.
+“If you give a man a fish, you feed him for a day.
+If you teach a man to fish, you feed him for a lifetime.”
+This article won't teach men how to treat women better.
+This article will teach men how to LEARN how to treat women better.
+This is an article written by a man with the intent of helping other men.

 So do men or women on clubhouse generally have a better feel for how men can treat women better?
 Well it's not men because 90% of men on clubhouse treat women terribly.
 So I'm going to say that the answer is women.